RockyRoad29/docker-node4dev/README.md

 Based on nodejs official node image.

+The goal is to have a reliable and up-to-date development platform, usable for different projects, rather than to make a slim image with high performance.
+Reusability of image layers will be how we save space.

 Work in progress, image published on [dockerhub](https://hub.docker.com/r/rockyroad/node4dev/).

 Comments welcome.

+## How to run

+	name=mywebdevs
+	mkdir -p $name && cd $_
+    docker run -it \
+       --name $name \
+       -v `pwd`:/home/user1/node-projects \
+       -w /usr/src/app \
+		rockyroad/node4dev /bin/bash

 ## Base Image

 This is the **nodejs official** image (link from